-David Gates, who was visiting the aquarium with his $2\ 1/2$ -year-old son Johnnie on Thursday, said he doesn't like the idea of the aquarium expanding into Stanley Park.
-"I really value the aquarium but at the same time you wonder isn't there any areas $\,$ where we could do further development of an aquarium facility?"
-Gates said.
-"Why do $\,$ we have to eat into green space?"
-The ultimate decision on whether the aquarium will be allowed to expand rests with Vancouver's park board, which will make its decision at the end of November.
-Unlike other cities in Canada, Vancouver's park board is elected during civic elections every three years.
-Ian Robertson, one of of seven park commissioners, said the board voted 5-1 earlier this month to allow the aquarium to conduct the public consultation without input from the board.
-Robertson was the lone dissenter and said that as an elected official, he felt the board should represent citizens in the process.
-"It's an emotional issue," he said of the many e-mails he gets from both supporters and critics of the aquarium's proposal.
-"I have every confidence that (the aquarium) will conduct an objective process and we'll see what those results are.
-"However, without the park board being involved, it throws into question the credibility of the information that comes back." © The Canadian Press, 2006
+David Gates, who was visiting the aquarium with his 2/2-year-old son Johnnie on Thursday, said he doesn't like the idea of the aquarium expanding into Stanley Park.

+"I really value the aquarium but at the same time you wonder isn't there any area where we could do further development of an aquarium facility?"
+Mr. Gates said.
+"Why do we have to eat into green space?"

+The ultimate decision on whether the aquarium can expand rests with Vancouver's park board, which will decide at the end of November.

+Ian Robertson, one of seven park commissioners, said the board voted 5-1 this month to allow the aquarium to conduct the public consultation without input from the board.

+He was the lone dissenter and said that as an elected official, he felt the board should represent citizens in the process.

+"I have every confidence that [the aquarium] will conduct an objective process and we'll see what those results are.

+"However, without the park board being involved, it throws into question the credibility of the information that comes back."